By Richard Winters

-Every story thread is gets a nice, convenient happy ending that gives the whole thing a TV-sitcom quality and barely worth the effort to sit through.
-The production has some glossy aspects and certainly big-name stars, but ends up being a big buildup to nothing.
+Every story thread gets a nice, convenient happy ending that gives the whole thing a TV-sitcom quality and barely worth the effort to sit through.
+The production has some glossy aspects and certainly big-name stars, but ends up being a buildup to nothing.

 My Rating: 3 out of 10